Online Journeyman Electrician Certification and Test Information

 To prepare for licensure exams, prospective journeyman electricians can access some for-profit companies' limited study materials and practice quizzes online.
 Some companies specialize in helping electricians prepare for licensure exams, while others offer a variety of construction and contractor licensure prep.
 Individuals may complete short correspondence courses and tutoring sessions overseen by a professional, or they may access CD and DVD tutorials, study guides and sample tests for self-tutelage.

 In some rare cases, prospective journeyman electricians can find online continuing education or recertification courses.
-Such courses may be offered by a community college or a vocational school.
+Such courses may be offered by a vocational school or private continuing education provider.
 Minimum computer hardware and software requirements may need to be met in order to access course materials.
 Course content may include state electrical codes or NEC standards.

 Related to Online Journeyman Electrician Certification and Test Information